 Megabats of the Pteropodidae group find themselves re-classified into seven smaller groups, some of which are as follows:

-- Dyacopterus spaduceus or the Dayak fruit bat or Dyak fruit bat -This bat is a part of the small family, Cynopterinae and Dyacopterus genus.
+Dyacopterus spaduceus or the Dayak fruit bat or Dyak fruit bat - These types of bats are a part of the small family, Cynopterinae and Dyacopterus genus.
 You can see these bats very infrequently on Sumatra and Borneo islands, exclusively South Malayan Peninsula of the Kra Isthmus, and on the Southeastern Sunda

 Shelf.
 Underneath its color is silvery-gray and above it is gray-brown with short pelt and short tail.
 It has the tiniest skull and weighs under 150 grams.
 It certainly has a major part in the ecological unit in the dispersal of seeds in the tropical forest.
 This bat is the only known example of a naturally lactating parent.